remmertjack/Clustering-Ball-Players-1/README.md

 more recently but given Statcast’s Expected Stats and Quality of Contact only goes back to 2015, I did not think it correct to evaluate an aging player’s last few years.
-I could have decomposed each year of a player’s performance, but I had trouble loading the data in Statcast when grouping this way.
+I could have decomposed each year of a player’s performance, but Statcast does not like it when you load a lot of data.
 Thus, the total sample size of players was 450.

 For part 1 of this analysis, I clustered players on their BB%, K%, and Quality of Contact rates using a few different methods.
 In the future, I